How does mobile payment with a smartphone work?

 - If you lose your smartphone or smartwatch, you can locate the device or immediately deactivate the payment function of Google Pay, Samsung Pay and Apple Pay by switching your device to ”lost” mode via the search function in an Android device manager or in the Apple iCloud.

 - The payment function for UBS Mobile Pay can be blocked quickly and easily via the UBS Mobile Banking App.
 For example, you could do this with a friend‘s or partner‘s smartphone.

 - Additionally, all payment functions can be blocked at any time via UBS Customer Service.

 UBS mobile payment solutions round off our range of payment solutions.
-You can choose if and when you want to pay contactless with your smartphone or smartwatch, UBS TWINT, UBS Mobile Pay, Samsung Pay, Google Pay or soon Apple Pay.
+You can choose if and when you want to pay contactless with your smartphone or smartwatch, UBS TWINT, UBS Mobile Pay, Samsung Pay, Google Pay or Apple Pay.